AlaMurkan-FIFA-Boyz-2017-Dremz2Lyf/Game-Manager-V2/notes.md

     - If included, the data object will be passed as parameters to the Knex request.
   - dispatches `setLoading` for the `stateKey` with `true`
   - sends off the `get` request to the server for `stateKey` of that tournament
-    - `.then` dispatch `receive` with the stateKey's data as the payload
+    - `.then` dispatch `receive` with the stateKey & data as the payload
     - `.catch` dispatch `setErrored` for `stateKey` with the error response
     - `.then` dispatch `setLoading` for the `stateKey` with `false`
 - `create`